Questions: Should I be concerned about 6 weeks pregnant cramping, back pain or spotting? What should my 6 weeks pregnant belly look like?

 What causes 6 weeks pregnant cramping?

-For sure, if missed your period for 2 weeks now, you are 6 weeks pregnant.
-Here are causes of belly cramps;
+For sure, if you have regular periods and have missed your period for about 2 weeks now, your pregnancy will be around 6 weeks by dates.
+Here are causes of belly cramps:

 1. Implantation